chrisns/talks/IsItTimeToPutYourPetKubernetesDown.md

 <!--
 But sandwiched between those is a grey layer, of all the operational enablers, its where your 'devops' or 'SRE' team live.
-So think log aggregation, certificate issues, security policies, monitoring, service mesh and others.
+So think log aggregation, certificate issuers, security policies, monitoring, service mesh and others.
 These are things you do because of all sorts of reasons ranging from risk mitigation to emotion and technically unqualified opinion or just without foresight of what was round the corner in 6 months.
-All of this while technically fascinating for people like me to stand and stroke my beard at they are delivering absolutely zero business value, unless of course your business is building those products.
+All of this while technically fascinating for people like me to stand and stroke my beard at, they are delivering absolutely zero business value, unless of course your business is building or training on those products.
 -->

 ---